HELVE/GO_ROGUE_MANUAL/README.md

 Chapters:
 - Go into chaos to create your own order.
+- Staticity vs Creativity
+- To Each Their Own (uniqueness of creative condition)
-- Dopamine Trails - optimization
+- Dopamine Trails - creative process optimization framework

 > "War between monotony and novelty, between stasis and creativity and in this war our side (human side) is not destined to lose."
 "Human life without novelty is a life without creativity, without progress.
 It's a static society, a zero-sum game" - David Deutsch